Picovoice/rhino/binding/android/README.md

 } catch (RhinoException e) { }
 ```

 The context file is an .rhn file obtained from the [Picovoice Console](https://console.picovoice.ai/) that you can store in your Android assets folder (`src/main/assets`) and pass the relative path into the Rhino Builder.
 The `appContext` parameter is the Android application context - this is used to extract Rhino resources from the APK.
+Alternatively, if the context file is deployed to the device with a different method, the absolute path to the file on device can be used.

 The `inferenceCallback` parameter is a `RhinoManagerCallback` that will be invoked when Rhino has returned an inference result.
 The callback should accept a `RhinoInference` object that will contain the inference results.

 ```java